Dark90643/ProjectSQL/replit.md

 - Owner → Overseer role (full system access)
 - Admin → Management role (administrative functions)
 - Member → Agent role (basic case access)

+**Bot Verification**: When selecting a server, the system checks if the AEGIS bot is already in that server.
+If not, users are directed to an invitation page to add the bot before proceeding to the dashboard.

+## Account Management & Support Team

+**Account Creation Access**:
+- Account creation (registration via "REGISTER" tab) is restricted to administrators and owners of the official AEGIS bot server (Discord server ID: `1441447050024714252`)
+- The REGISTER tab is only visible to users who are admins or owners in that server
+- All other users can only log in with existing credentials (username/password)
+- This ensures account creation is controlled by the support team

+**Support Team Role**:
+- Administrators and owners of the official bot server ID `1441447050024714252` are designated as the support team
+- Support team members get access to the Support Panel page (`/support-panel`)
+- Only support team can access the account creation/registration features

+## Agent Roster

+**Per-Server Agent Rosters**: In the multi-server architecture, each Discord server maintains its own Agent Roster containing:
+- All users with access to that specific server's workspace
+- User roles (Agent, Management, Overseer) scoped to that server
+- User online status tracking
+- Account suspension status per user

+**Access**: Agent Roster is accessible through the Admin Panel (`/admin`) when logged into a specific server workspace.
+Shows only agents/staff members of that particular server.

+**Support Panel for Cross-Server Management**: Support team members can access `/support-panel` to:
+- View all cases across all servers
+- Filter cases by server
+- Access server statistics (total cases, active cases, closed cases)
+- Search for specific cases across all servers
+- Monitor overall platform health and case distribution
+- This is separate from per-server Admin Panel access

 ## External Dependencies